Genuine nismo tail lights

 We made no payment until the lights were ready to be returned.
 In this time, we were updated and sent progress pictures for our peace of mind.

-The lights when in and it was lit
+The lights went in and it was lit

 Here are the verdicts after using the GDZ’s for three weeks.